AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 ## Details of a) can be found in folder \housing if the work is started

-b) Use the existing keyboard matrix (german layout, 89 keys, curved) Using a bigger Arduino with many I/O to deal with 24 the pins.
+b) Use the existing keyboard matrix (german layout, 89 keys, curved) Using a bigger Arduino with many I/O to deal with the 24 matrix pins.
-  Currently in use is an full size Arduino Mega2560.
-Maybe a miniaturized version will be the final version. current state:
+  Currently in use is a full size Arduino Mega2560.
+Maybe a miniaturized version will be the final version.
+UART is not needed in the final version. current state:
-  - Working: It detects all 89 keys
+  - Working: It detects all 89 keys (needs 24pins)
   - Working: Temporary output of a detected key via UART (@9k6)
+  - Working: scan time is around 2,5ms.
+No debouncing hard- or software and no delay in use.
+  - Working: Fn-Detection for debug out
-  - ToDo: debouncing/dead time for key repeat (Timer triggered scan?)
+  - ToDo: key repeat (Timer triggered scan?)
   - ToDo: automatic key press acceleration
-  - ToDo: Integrate PS/2 Library for becoming a "homemade PS/2 Keyboard" (Also: low/capital letter and all the Shift/Alt/Ctrl key stuff)
+  - ToDo: Integrate PS/2 Library for becoming a "homemade PS/2 Keyboard".
-  - ToDo: Glue logic for PS/2 (Buffer gate, Pullup-resistors)
+  - ToDo: Glue logic for PS/2 (Buffer gate, Pullup-resistors.
+Will need additional 2 pins)
-  - ToDo: Check signals with Oscilloskope / Digital Analyser, compare with other keyboard
+  - ToDo: Check signals with Oscilloskope / Digital Analyser, compare with other keyboard.
-  - Todo: The 3 LEDs of a usual keyboard
+  - Done: The 3 LEDs of a usual keyboard (additional 3 pins) Subject to be dropped if running out of pins on final platform.
   - ToDo: Add a photo of the layout and the wiring

+  Pin count: Matrix + LEDs + PS2 + DisplayAdapterKeys = 24(in/out) + 3(out) + 2(in/out) + 5(out) = 34.
 ## Details of b) can be found in folder \keyboard

 c) Use the existing Touchpad (TM42PUF), PS/2 out